ChrstphrHll/npc_gen/students/Eliana Saevel.md

 # Eliana Saevel
 ---
 ### Description
-- Human Artificer from Beleriand
+- Human Artificer from Magmus Centerhold
 - 1st year Assault student in Elkenval
-- short curly dark red hair that's plain, Pale Blue eyes, and Pale skin
+- short straight grey hair that's plain, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Tasteless, and has Caring as their ideal

 ### Organizations